 - Replaced the coffee pot with a French Press

 - Ditched the vegetable and onion chopper and replaced it with… a knife

 - Replaced plastic and heavy glass dishes with stainless steel ones for the kids (dishwasher & oven safe, and unbreakable)

 - Ditched the juicer (we just make smoothies instead)

-- Replaced the multiple different types of speciality glasses with quart size multi-use mason jars
+- Replaced the multiple different types of specialty glasses with quart-size multi-use mason jars

 Most of the kitchen appliances we got as wedding gifts have broken or been donated and the ones that remain get used daily: